Top 8: Best Driving Roads in Europe

-The daily commute isn't always the best way to make use of your premium vehicle.
-The city traffic is at a standstill, and the straight-line motorways aren't particularly involving.
-It's no wonder then that driving holidays are so popular.
+The daily commute is not always the best way to make use of your premium vehicle.
+The city traffic is at a standstill, and the straight-line motorways are not particularly involving.
+It is no wonder then that driving holidays are so popular.

-True driving roads can be hard to come by on your travels - and so we've picked out our favourites from across the continent.
-If you're exploring Europe, then keep an eye out for some of these roads for a drive you'll never forget.
+True driving roads can be hard to come by on your travels; so we have picked out our favourites from across the continent.
+If you are exploring Europe, then keep an eye out for some of these roads for a drive you will never forget.

 Probably one of the most recognisable roads in the world.
 For that it can thank some incredible scenery, as Col De La Bonette Straddles the border of southern France and Italy.
 Starting from the top, the road begins in Jausiers and crosses the Italian border in to the Alps, before crossing back over again to finish in St. Etienne.

-The Alps provide a stunning backdrop even on foot, but to experience them at their best, there's no alternative to driving along the Bonette.
-As the serpentine-like roads work up in to the mountainside, lush and plentiful greenery turns in to a volcanic-like landscape perfect for the keen photographer.
-It's very easy to feel like you're re-enacting a scene from the Italian Job.
+The Alps provide a stunning backdrop even on foot.
+But to experience them at their best, there is no alternative to driving along the Bonette.
+As the serpentine-like roads work their way up the mountainside, lush and plentiful greenery turns in to a volcanic-like landscape perfect for the keen photographer.
+It is very easy to feel like you are re-enacting a scene from the Italian Job.

 Today the road is seen as a route of quintessential German culture, with backdrops to rival anything from New Zealand or Southern America.
 The route passes through a number of important sites, including the medieval Rothenburg (known as Germany's romantic city) and Germany's second-oldest city, Augsburg.

-Road Trip Tip: As well as several notable cities, your scenic drive will take you through three UNESCO world heritage sites.
-How many roads can boast that?
+Random Trivia: As well as several notable cities, your scenic drive will take you through three UNESCO world heritage sites.

 The road can be a little narrow at times (and features some small bridges), but thanks to very little traffic the road surface is excellent.

-A road probably lesser known in England, the B3135 is located between Cheddar and Ashwick.
-A truly classic B-road, this short 14-mile pass is some of Somerset's best.
+A fairly lesser known road in England, the B3135 is located between Cheddar and Ashwick.
+A truly classic B-road, this short 14-mile pass is one of Somerset's best.

 A hidden gem in the country, this narrow road bends and twists through the landscape to circumnavigate ancient stone and rock.
 Eventually, it evens out to reveal markedly more relaxed turns in spectacular countryside.
-Small it may be, but it's up there with many of the great European roads on our list.
+Short it may be, but it is up there with many of the great European roads on our list.

 Road Trip Tip: Take a co-driver with you, which will allow you to enjoy a spot of cheese and wine in the home of the Cheddar cheese.

 Another high (2757m) pass snaked in to the Alps, Stelvio pass was voted Top Gear's best driving road in the world in 2008.
-It's most notable feature is the series of 48 hairpin turns which run up the side of the valley - each one marked by a stone.
-It offers incredible views as you literally climb the Alps twist by turn on the road which borders with Switzerland.
+Its most notable feature is the series of 48 hairpin turns, which run up the side of the valley, each one marked by a stone.
+It offers incredible views as you literally climb the Alps twist by turn on the road that borders with Switzerland.

-The road, which was originally built in the early 19th century, also stakes through the heart of the Stelvio National Park and has provided a lush, mountainous backdrop to many events both bike and car.
+The road, which was originally built in the early 19th century, also stakes through the heart of the Stelvio National Park and has provided a lush, mountainous backdrop to many bike and car events.

-Road Trip Tip: Be warned bus drivers - vehicles which are over 12.4m long are not allowed, and will need to take the much longer route round.
+Road Trip Tip: Be warned bus drivers, vehicles that are over 12.4m long are not allowed, and will need to take the much longer route round.

-Don't be fooled however by its age - the thrill is very much real.
+Do not be fooled by its age, the thrill is very much real.
 An involving journey, the N152 snakes its way through a stunning collection of mountains, which give better than average visibility.
-It climbs in loops eastwards, until reaching plateau that provides excellent snowy mountain views.
+It climbs in loops eastwards, until reaching a plateau that provides excellent snowy mountain views.

 The Furka pass was actually used during the filming of James Bond's Goldfinger, during the chase between Bond's Aston Martin DB5 and a Ford Mustang convertible.

-Whilst we don't recommend any bond-style driving antics, the pass offers up some idyllic views of the Swiss Alps and even passes through the Rhone Glacier which is the source of the Rhone River.
-Here there's a chance to stop and actually walk inside the glacier.
+Whilst we do not recommend any bond-style driving antics, the pass offers up some idyllic views of the Swiss Alps and even passes through the Rhone Glacier, which is the source of the Rhone River.
+Here there is a chance to stop and actually walk inside the glacier.

 It offers the best of both worlds, with plenty of tight hairpins and corners that work their way down the mountainside for the keen driver.
 After that, the road evens out in to a fantastic arrow-straight which runs parallel with the railway.